eliemichel/LilySurfaceScraper/README.md

  - HDRI Haven: https://hdrihaven.com/

+## Troubleshooting

+If you run into any sort of trouble running this add-on, please fill an [issue](https://github.com/eliemichel/LilySurfaceScrapper/issues/new) on this repository.
+In particular, do not attempt to report problems to the materials and skies sources as they are third party websites not involved in this project and I don't want them to receive undue "spam" because of me.

+Trouble are to be expected at any design change of the source websites.
+Please report so as soon as possible and be patient or try to propose your own changes (they should be pretty easy to do, see section about new sources bellow).

 ## Adding new sources

 I tried to make it as easy as possible to add new sources of data.
 The only thing to do is to add a python file in `Scrappers/` and define in it a class deriving from `AbstractScrapper`.